-Bobby started with weekly sensory development sessions with Rosalind.
+Bobby started with weekly sensory development sessions.
 He subsequently attended three times a week for a program of therapeutic listening.
 Bobby benefited from the 1:1 support and was able to relax, develop social skills and gradually build his confidence and self esteem.

 After 14 months his reading had increased by almost 3 years.
 His teacher commented that he was more organised in class, and was able to get on with his work.
 He was no longer being bullied, rather, he was more likely to be protecting younger students from being bullied.

 Bobby proudly said “Ros, I can block out the background noise and focus on the teacher’s voice now”.